 Note: See subsection 56CA(2) of the Act.

+general research, in relation to an accredited data recipient, means research by the accredited data recipient:

+(a) using CDR data that has been de-identified in accordance with the CDR data de-identification process; and

+(b) that does not relate to the provision of goods or services to any particular CDR consumer.

 goods includes products.

 law relevant to the management of CDR data means any of the following: